Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

 2. Higher Installation Cost

-Hardwired installations usually require running dedicated conduit and connections, especially if your panel is far from your garage or driveway.
+Hardwired installations usually require running dedicated conduit and connections, especially if your electrical panel is far from your garage or driveway.

 3. Requires Permit and Inspection